AXErunners/docs/introduction/features.rst

 experiences high fluctuations, without suffering from the time-warp exploit.

-- Version 2.0 of DGW was implemented in Axe from block 45,000 onwards in order to completely alleviate the time-warp exploit.

-- Version 3.0 was implemented on May 14 of 2014 to further improve
-  difficulty re-targeting with smoother transitions.
+Axe currently runs on version 3.0 which aids in difficulty re-targeting with smoother transitions.
 It also fixes issues with various architectures that had different levels of floating-point accuracy through the use of integers.

 .. _emission-rate: